monbrey/kauribot/docs/commands/administration.md

 **Parameters**

 - `Command` - The name of a bot command
-- `switch`: `[enable|disable|clear]` - If no switch is provided, the current status of the command is returned
+- `switch` - `[enable|disable|clear]`.
+If no switch is provided, the current status of the command is returned
 - `TextChannel` - Any number of TextChannel mentions.
 Toggles the command for use in that channel.
-If none are provided, server-level configuration will be set.
+If none are provided, server-level configuration will be set
 - `Role` - Any number of Role mentions, or strings in the format @rolename if the role is not mentionable.
-Toggles authorisation for a Role to use the command at the server level.
+Toggles authorisation for a Role to use the command at the server level

 **Examples**